 There is strong evidence that vaccinations, coupled with booster jabs, are reducing the chances of severe illness.
-We support the vaccination and booster programme and have actively encouraged pupils, learners and our staff to be vaccinated.
+We support the vaccination/booster programme and have actively encouraged pupils, learners and our staff to be vaccinated.

-Vaccines are now being made available for children aged 5-11 with certain health conditions and we ask that parents/carers support their child to be vaccinated if possible.
+Now that everyone over the age of 12 is eligible for the vaccine, we ask that parents/carers support their child to be vaccinated if possible.
 More information and resources can be found here.